Greening Bernal One Project at a Time

 - Limiting materials used to reduce waste

-How do you ensure that the green spaces you create positive impact on the environment and contribute to mitigating the effects of climate change?
+How do you ensure that the green spaces you create have a positive impact on the environment and contribute to mitigating the effects of climate change?

 - Stormwater runoff is used for irrigation through rainwater harvesting

-- Stormwater runoff is captured in bioswales, which reduces the amounts flowing into the combined sewer system.
+- Stormwater runoff is captured in bioswales, which reduces the amount flowing into the combined sewer system.

-- More trees and plants help increase the tree canopy, which improves health and serve as screens.
+- More trees and plants help increase the tree canopy, which improves health and serves as a screen.

 - They reduce the heat island effect, which is caused by hardscape materials, such as concrete and asphalt pavement.